Have You Felt the Magic?

 The Vampire Diaries 7: The Return: Midnight (New York Times Bestseller, Washington Post Bestseller, Publisher's Weekly Bestseller.)

 The last book in The Return trilogy.
-The face on the front is Audrey, who finally gets her just desserts, as do others.
+The face on the front is Caroline, who finally gets her just desserts, as do others.

 The Vampire Diaries 8-10: The Hunters: Phantom, Moonsong, ????